grafana/agent/docs/sources/flow/reference/components/prometheus.integration.process_exporter.md

 - `{{.Matches}}`:   Map containing all regex capture groups resulting from matching a process with the cmdline rule group.
 - `{{.PID}}`:       PID of the process.
 Note that the PID is copied from the first executable found.
 - `{{.StartTime}}`: The start time of the process.
 This is useful when combined with PID as PIDS get reused over time.

+The value that is used for matching `comm` list elements is derived from reading the second field of `/proc/<pid>/stat`, stripped of parens.

+For values in `exe`, if there are no slashes, only the basename of `argv[0]` needs to match.
+Otherwise, the name must be an exact match.
+For example, "postgres" may match any postgres binary, but `/usr/local/bin/postgres` will only match a postgres process with that exact path.
+If any of the strings match, the process will be tracked.

+Each regex in `cmdline` must match the corresponding argv for the process to be tracked.
+The first element that is matched is `argv[1]`.
+Regex captures are added to the .Matches map for use in the name.

 ## Exported fields
 The following fields are exported and can be referenced by other components.